+SLCC Members may use and adapt these documents within their own councils on the understanding that the copyright remains with the SLCC.
+The Society of Local Council Clerks is a company limited by guarantee and registered in England and Wales with company registration number 10566132.
+Registered office: 8, The Crescent, Taunton, Somerset TA1 4EA.

-- 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - banning the complainant from making contact by telephone except through a third party e.g. a solicitor, a Councillor or a friend acting on their behalf - banning the complainant from sending emails to individuals and/or all Council Officers and insisting they only correspond by postal letter - requiring contact to take place with one named member of staff only - restricting telephone calls to specified days and/or times and/or duration - requiring any personal contact to take place in the presence of an appropriate witness - letting the complainant know that the Council will not reply to or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff will be identified who will read future correspondence). - 4.6 When the decision has been taken to apply this policy to a complainant, the Clerk will contact the complainant in writing to explain: - why the decision has been taken - what action has been taken - the duration of that action. - 4.7 The Clerk will enclose a copy of this policy in the letter to the complainant. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with the Chairman of the Council and one other councillor may decide to refuse all contact with the complainant and stop any investigation into his or her complaint. - 4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
-In such cases, the complainant may not be given prior warning of that action. - 5.
-New complaints from complainants who are treated as abusive, vexatious or Persistent - 5.1 New complaints from people who have come under this policy will be treated on their merits.
-The Clerk, the Chairman of the Council in conjunction one other councillor will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
-A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded. - 5.2 The fact that a complainant is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact with him or her, will be recorded and notified to those who need to know within the Council.
+- banning the complainant from sending emails to individuals and/or all Council Officers and insisting they only correspond by postal letter - requiring contact to take place with one named member of staff only - restricting telephone calls to specified days and/or times and/or duration requiring any personal contact to take place in the presence of an appropriate witness - letting the complainant know that the Council will not reply to or acknowledge any further contact from them on the specific topic of that complaint (in this case, a designated member of staff will be identified who will read future correspondence).

+4.6 When the decision has been taken to apply this policy to a complainant, the Clerk will contact the complainant in writing to explain:

+- why the decision has been taken what action has been taken the duration of that action. - 4.7 The Clerk will enclose a copy of this policy in the letter to the complainant. - 4.8 Where a complainant continues to behave in a way that is unacceptable, the Clerk, in consultation with the Chairman of the Council and the Chairman of the Complaints WG may decide to refuse all contact with the complainant and stop any investigation into his or her complaint. - 4.9 Where the behaviour is so extreme or it threatens the immediate safety and welfare of staff, other options will be considered, e.g. the reporting of the matter to the police or taking legal action.
+In such cases, the complainant may not be given prior warning of that action.

+5. New complaints from complainants who are treated as abusive, vexatious or Persistent

+5.1 New complaints from people who have come under this policy will be treated on their merits.
+The Clerk, the Chairman of the Council in conjunction with the Chairman of the Complaints WG will decide whether any restrictions that have been applied before are still appropriate and necessary in relation to the new complaint.
+A blanket policy is not supported, nor ignoring genuine service requests or complaints where they are founded.

+5.2 The fact that a complainant is judged to be unreasonably persistent or vexatious, and any restrictions imposed on Council's contact with him or her, will be recorded and notified to those who need to know within the Council.